 Temporary changes to on-street parking restrictions

-On-street parking enforcement patrols have been temporarily relaxed by Devon County Council from Monday 23 March.
+On-street parking enforcement patrols were temporarily relaxed by Devon County Council on Monday 23 March.

-More information can be found in our news centre article about the changes.
+More information can be found in our news centre article about these changes.

 Frequently asked questions